 If you apply to one of our programs, we will collect information such as your name, email address, age, qualifications, experience and motivations in order to assess your application and confirm your eligibility.
 If you are accepted onto the program, we may ask for additional personal information, such as your passport details, photos, medical details or criminal record check.
 This is required to provide you with the service requested as well as to ensure you are fit to take part.

 If you are accepted onto the program, your information may be processed or passed on to third-party organisations such as the hosting partner, government organisations or visa authorities as required to provide you with the service requested or by law.
 This includes third parties located in countries outside of the EEA, which may have lower standards of data protection.
-Specifically, our website servers are located in Germany but we work with third parties located in China and the United States of America.
+Specifically, our website servers are located in Germany but we work with third parties located in China, Japan, Taiwan, Korea and the United States of America.